School Readiness Tool

 The benefits of using the DRDP are as follows:

 - Alignment to the existing Missouri Early Learning Goals.

-For the Early Learning Goals, click on the blue Publications tab on the left side of this page.
+For the Early Learning Goals, check the Publications link

 DRDP Teacher Training Opportunities